We lost the first girl before we even got on the boat.

 “You people see nothing that is not in your own image,” she said bitterly.
 “Everything speaks to you of yourselves.”

-In the morning Hector the llama herder had disappeared, taking the last of our provisions.
+In the morning Hector the llama herder was gone, along with the last of our provisions.
 He’d left us poor Ricky Villa, weighed down with film cans.

-While H. climbed a low ridge behind the camp to survey the route across the glacier, we held an emergency meeting without him.
+While H. climbed a low ridge behind the camp to survey the route across the glacier, we held an emergency meeting.

 The situation was impossible, we agreed.
 We’d all given everything.
 There was no shame in turning round now.